 Wireless access points (WAPs or simply APs) act as Layer 2 bridges between 802.11 and 802.3 standards in enterprise networks.
 Wireless routers in a home network have an AP built in under the hood.
 A client device wirelessly connects to the network through an AP.

 Wi-Fi networks are absolutely WLANs.
 But the important nuance is Wi-Fi is not the only type of WLAN.

-It's safe to say Wi-Fi is pretty much the only WLAN these days that services human clients directly, although in-building cellular may qualify as well, while most other WLANs likely service headless client device nodes.
+Wi-Fi is pretty much the only WLAN that services human clients directly, although in-building cellular may qualify as well.
+Most other WLANs likely service headless client device nodes.

-Hopefully, this clarifies the differences between WLAN vs. Wi-Fi.
-Wi-Fi is a type of WLAN, and when we discuss multiple, colocated WLANs, we should consider how they might interact.
-If I fire up my best commercial-grade Wi-Fi tools, I won't see the lighting or alarm WLANs because they are both in different frequency ranges.
+Another consideration is multiple, colocated WLANs and how they might interact.
+If I turn on my commercial-grade Wi-Fi tools, I won't see the lighting or alarm WLANs because they're both in different frequency ranges.
 Remember, Wi-Fi is in 2.4 GHz, 5 GHz and now 6 GHz since the advent of Wi-Fi 6E.

 But, if I try to run two concurrent WLANs of any one type, I'm asking for trouble.
-Just like two Wi-Fi networks in the same space can ruin each other's day, the same is true with two lighting WLANs, two alarm WLANs or two of any other type of WLAN that may be using the same frequencies.
+Just like two Wi-Fi networks in the same space can ruin each other's performance, the same is true with two lighting WLANs, two alarm WLANs or two of any other type of WLAN that might use the same frequencies.
 Any WLAN needs proper design, and it needs to respect other WLANs in the same space.

 Which is better: WLAN or Wi-Fi?